AliGhaffarian/my_writeups/learnings/[on-going]setting-up-an-acm-judge.md

 it's not cool to have cheaters in acm compitetions so i volunteered to setup a fairly secure envirenmont to relief the pain
 # approaches
 we had some options:
-1_allow internet connection, no local judge server and run the acm in some 3rd party platform
+1. allow internet connection, no local judge server and run the acm in some 3rd party platform
-	-need for firewall and ip filtering
+	- need for firewall and ip filtering

-2_run a local acm judge server and cut the internet connection, and monitor the universities network for any cheaters trying to get to internet
+2. run a local acm judge server and cut the internet connection, and monitor the universities network for any cheaters trying to get to internet
-	-need monitoring scripts
+	- need monitoring scripts
-	-need server
+	- need server

 so we chose the latter because it was more flexible
 # the first try
-the first time i tried to build and run [an open source acm judge](https://github.com/DMOJ/online-judge) i encountered tons of build errors probably of conficts with my already installed packages why would you do something remotely dumb to that? you may ask well because i evaded learning docker for sometime, and as you can tell it's time to embrace my fear of virtualization
+the first time i tried to build and run [an open source acm judge](https://github.com/DMOJ/online-judge) i encountered tons of build errors probably of conficts with my already installed packages
+why would you do something remotely dumb to that? you may ask
+well because i evaded learning docker for sometime, and as you can tell it's time to embrace my fear of virtualization

 # learning docker
 i watched an [introduction to docker](https://www.youtube.com/watch?v=eGz9DS-aIeY&t=672s)